An SQL text by Erland

 You can also use the PIVOT operator, but I find it more difficult to use without any actual benefit.
 Whichever method you use there is an important restriction: you need to know in advance which columns – their names and how many there are of them – your query will produce.
 But in many cases, this is information that is not known until run-time.
 If there are sales numbers for five products, you want one column for each product.
 If there are 14 products, you want 14 columns.

 In the early days of Connect, Pich submitted an item simply entitled PIVOT.
-Other item are MSFT: MADDOG – Pivot should allow dynamic column generation DCR and Pivot function.
+There is also an item Pivot function.
+More recently, I added an item myself entitled Add a built-in statement for dynamic pivot.

-Synonyms were added in SQL 2005, and they can be useful.
+Synonyms can certainly be useful.
 However, maybe the most common use for synonyms is when your application is split up on over several databases, so get your cross-databases queries running you can set up a synonym for every table, and a setup script to run with that.
 This is a bit roundabout, it would be simpler if all you had to do was to set up a synonym for the other database, and then you would be done.
 SQL Server MVP Aaron Bertrand has submitted an item with the title Expand synonym to other entities (database, linked server).

 One of the hot things in SQL 2016 was temporal tables, but exactly how hot were they?
 Well, not as hot as they could have been.